SteveUbuntu0/MirShell/README.md

 # MirShell
-a user friendly shell, witten in python3.
+A user friendly shell, witten in python3.